-In 2018, DEI set up a comparative field experiment at two coves in Cutler and Machiasport to investigate how soft-shell clams react to acidic seawater and sediments and also assess the importance of predation along the tidal gradient on clam populations at both flats.
+In 2018, DEI conducted a comparative field experiment at two coves, one in Cutler and one in Machiasport, to investigate how soft-shell clams react to acidic seawater and sediments, and to assess the effects of predation along the tidal gradient on clam populations at both flats.

-To determine effects of predators on survival and growth of soft-shell clam juveniles, 24 cultured clams (about 10 mm in shell length, SL) were planted in experimental units (EUs= 6-inch diameter x 6-inches deep plant pots) in June of 2018.
-The EUs were filled with sediments from the clam flat.
-One-half were protected by predators by covering the top with Pet Screen®.
-The remaining half were not protected from predators but had a strip of Pet Screen® surrounding the periphery to corral the clams within the EU, yet allow predators to access the clams [the strip has no significant effect on clam survival and growth (Beal, 2006a)].
+To determine effects of predators on survival and growth of soft-shell clam juveniles, researchers planted 24 cultured clams (about 10 mm in shell length, SL) in experimental units (EUs= 6-inch diameter x 6-inch deep plant pots) in June of 2018.
+Sediments from the clam flat were used to fill the EUs.
+Half of these were covered with Pet Screen® to protect them from predators.
+The remaining half were not protected from predators, but had a strip of Pet Screen® surrounding the periphery to contain the clams within the EU, while allowing predators to access the clams [the strip has no significant effect on clam survival and growth (Beal, 2006a)].
 The EUs also collected wild clam recruits throughout the season.

 On several occasions, at both sites, the water and sediment pH, total alkalinity, and temperature were used to calculate aragonite saturation state (Ω aragonite).

-EUs and boxes from the upper and mid intertidal were collected in the fall of 2018 and from the low in early winter of 2019.
-The samples were processed, and clam survival, growth rates of cultured planted clams, and recruitment were measured.
-Green crabs that were found in the recruitment boxes were also counted and measured.
+EUs and boxes from the upper and mid intertidal were collected in the fall of 2018 and from the low intertidal in early winter of 2019.
+The samples were processed; survival and growth rates of planted cultured clams, as well as recruits, were measured.
+Green crabs found in the recruitment boxes were also counted and measured.

 - Average pH (sediment and water samples combined) varied between 7.11 ± 0.21 (n = 45) in Cutler and 7.43 ± 0.10 (n = 52) in Machiasport.